e4lejandr0/e4lejandr0.github.io/_posts/2018-09-10-oss_linux_contributing.md

 After sending your patch all you can do is wait, each maintainer/developer will provide feedback and/or sign off your patch.
-You must fix all the feedback and/or defend your technical decisions on the mailing list to get approval and if you are lucky the correspondent subsystem maintainer will apply their patch to their tree which will eventually make it to Linus' tree and into the mainstream kernel, congrast you are a kernel developer.
+You must fix all the feedback and/or defend your technical decisions on the mailing list to get approval and if you are lucky the correspondent subsystem maintainer will apply their patch to their tree which will eventually make it to Linus's tree and into the mainstream kernel, congrats you are a kernel developer.

 ### Conclusions

 The Linux Kernel is definitely not an easy project to contribute to.
-It requires a lot of technical background and C proefficiency along with learning the rules of community(which are pretty heavily documented).
-The community is unwilling to help newbies to some degree, mostly motivated by the fact that any programmer at some point has the thoughts "I wanna contritube to the kernel" and the community can't possibly answer the same questions everytime.
+It requires a lot of technical background and C proficiency along with learning the rules of community(which are pretty heavily documented).
+The community is unwilling to help newbies to some degree, mostly motivated by the fact that any programmer at some point has the thoughts "I wanna contribute to the kernel" and the community can't possibly answer the same questions every time.
 You will find lots of people silently pointing to docs but it is a wonderful learning experience.

 Personally I have found that the discussions in the kernel mailing list are highly technical and informative